firefly-iii/docs/docs/docs/explanation/firefly-iii/background/zero-based-budgeting.md

-(TODO validate and cleanup)

-## I came over from YNAB, I don't get it?

-YNAB and Firefly III have a slightly different way of working.

-YNAB kind of works the other way around, by budgeting the money that comes in instead of the money that goes out.
-They expect you to think of a budget for every coin tossed to you instead of budgeting what you expect to spend.

-YNAB expects you to put your money into budgets based on whatever money comes in.
-But that's not how Firefly III works.

-Firefly III works the other way around.
-At the start of the month, you decide what you want to spend.
-1000?
-1500?
-Whatever you want!
-That money is divided over budgets and spent over a monthly period (or whatever period you want).

-If everything is OK, your budget should at least match what you earn.
-So that's easy.
-But if everything is _better_ than OK, you budget **less** than you make, and you **save** the rest.
-You can use the rest of the money to fill piggy banks or donate to me (kidding ;)).

-You can read more about this concept on the page about [personal finances](../about-firefly-iii/introduction.md).

-# Why I don't like zero based budgeting
+# Zero based budgeting

 !!! warning
-This page is entirely my personal opinion on personal finances.
+    This page contains my personal opinion on personal finances.
 Feel free to disagree with me.

 [Zero based budgeting](https://en.wikipedia.org/wiki/Zero-based_budgeting) is a method of budgeting that focuses on giving each Euro a goal.
 All your budgets start at zero, and you fill them with money.
 Expenses deplete budgets until you make money to fill the budgets.
 I believe this approach is pretty terrible.
-Here's why.

 ## Paycheck to paycheck